kserve/modelmesh-serving/docs/example-models.md

 #### SKLearn

-This is a sample inference request to a TensorFlow model trained on a version of the [MNIST dataset](http://yann.lecun.com/exdb/mnist/).
+This is a sample inference request to an SKLearn model trained on a version of the [MNIST dataset](http://yann.lecun.com/exdb/mnist/).

 ```shell
 MODEL_NAME=example-sklearn-mnist-svm